KCErb/lucky-hasura-docker/TLDR.md

    # git checkout `staging` if on staging server
    ```

-4. Back on your local box, make a second commit
+4. Back on your local box, make a second commit (after some dummy change)

    ```shell
    git commit -am 'second commit [deploy-only][sub-deploy]'